Car brokers in Australia: Regulations

 Many car brokers disclose their referral fee (also called dealer fee) on their websites.
 These referral fees are usually minimal amounts also known as "spotter fees" and as dealers are not having to pay for extra advertising or staff costs they welcome the extra volume orders from their regular brokers.

 Alternatives

-With the Internet's popularity ever increasing car brokers are becoming less common.
-Today we see more online classifieds/broker type systems.
-Online web applications have almost completely replaced the broker.
-And broker fees have become listing fees, with some sites also charging a spotters fee when the deal has been sealed.
+With Internet's popularity car brokers are becoming less common, being replaced by online classifieds/broker type systems.
+Broker fees have become listing fees, with some sites also charging a spotters fee when the deal has been sealed.